-Winter Plumbing Tips
+Your Guide to Common Winter Plumbing Problems & Tips

-Tips for the Kitchen
+Tips For the Kitchen

-As for the dishwasher and the washing machine, it is best to run these at night, or at other times when the appliances’ use of hot water would not interfere with water pressure and hot water in other areas of the house.
+As for the dishwasher and the washing machine, it is best to run these at night or at other times when the appliances’ use of hot water would not interfere with water pressure and hot water in other areas of the house.
 This is especially true if you have guests staying over.

-Bathroom Plumbing Tips for the Holidays
+Bathroom Plumbing Tips

 If the shower’s water pressure decreases, you can take a plastic bag and fill it with vinegar.
 This bag can go over the shower head, secured by a twist tie, and the shower head can soak overnight.
 You can gently scrub the shower head with a toothbrush in the morning, hopefully getting rid of the minerals clogging up the shower head.

-Keep Your Pipes from Freezing
+Keep Your Pipes From Freezing

-Once the water inside of a pipe freezes, the expansion will cause the pipe to crack.
-As the water expands it can further make the water pressure increase drastically, creating enough pressure to make other pipes fail.
+Once the water inside of the water lines gets cold enough that water flow stops and the lines freeze, the expansion will cause the pipe to crack.
+As the water expands, it can increase the water pressure drastically, creating enough pressure to make other pipes fail.

-This is why, if you can, you should install pipes in insulated or heated areas, or underground, under the frost line.
+This is why, if you can, you should install pipes in insulated or heated areas, or underground under the frost line.
 Right now, you can wrap your pipes with insulation or put sleeves over them.
 You also want to keep faucets on at a drip when things get really cold, which can be enough to keep from a burst pipe.

-If a pipe cracks or bursts, then you need to take quick steps to turn off the water supply and patch up any leaks before you call a plumber to solve the problem.
+If the pipe cracks or bursts, you need to take quick steps to locate the shutoff valve and turn off the water supply to patch up any leaks before you call a plumber to solve the problem and avoid further water damage.
 If you come across a frozen pipe, you will want to call a plumbing expert as soon as possible before the problem gets worse.